December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 No. Full inspections are not appropriate in December.
 Monitoring is done from outside; only open a hive briefly for a clear purpose, such as adding fondant or carrying out a planned oxalic treatment.

 From outside, look for signs such as water staining or persistent damp smells.
 Inside, which you may only see briefly, condensation on the roof or mouldy frames suggests moisture is not being managed well.
 Improving insulation above the cluster and maintaining a small open entrance usually helps.
+If the colony also seems weak, compare likely causes in Other Conditions and the Bee Health Checker.

 On mild, sunny days you may see small numbers of bees taking short cleansing flights.
 This is normal.
 Long periods with no flight at all can be normal in very cold spells, provided hives remain heavy and secure.